TV Wall Mount Handyman in Ahwatukee, AZ

 How much does a TV wall mount installation cost?

-A straightforward flat mount on drywall with standard studs runs between $200 and $400 depending on whether you want cables inside the wall or routed on the surface.
-Articulating mounts, plaster walls, masonry backing, or new electrical work will increase the price.
-We quote every job individually because every wall is different.
-Call us for a specific estimate.
+A flat mount on drywall with standard studs runs $200 to $400 depending on whether you want cables inside the wall or routed on the surface.
+Articulating mounts, plaster walls, masonry backing, or new electrical work costs more.
+Every job is different.
+Book online for a specific estimate.

 Can you hide the cables inside the wall?

 Yes.
-We can drill through the top and bottom plates, run conduit or cable inside the wall cavity, and bring power and video out through in-wall rated boxes.
-This works best if there's an outlet location above or below the TV spot, or if we're installing a new one.
+We drill through the top and bottom plates, run conduit or cable inside the wall cavity, and bring power and video out through in-wall rated boxes.
+Best if there's an outlet above or below the TV spot, or we install a new one.
 It's cleaner but takes more time and planning than surface routing.

 What if my TV is heavier than the mount rating?

-Don't do it.
-A mount rated for 50 pounds holding a 75-pound TV will fail.
-We'll size the bracket correctly for your TV's actual weight.
+Don't mount it.
+A bracket rated for 50 pounds holding 75 pounds will fail.
+We size the bracket for your TV's actual weight.
 If your current mount is undersized, we replace it.
-Simple as that.

 Get Your TV Mounted the Right Way